-The GOP measure eliminates the deduction for interest payments on student loans - a benefit school.
+The GOP measure eliminates the deduction for interest payments on student loans - a benefit many Veterans rely on to make up the difference between their GI Bill benefit and the cost of school.

 4. The Republican tax bill makes it more expensive for military families to sell their homes when they're forced to relocate.